Pipeline: As targets

 Pipelines can be the target of vandalism, sabotage, or even terrorist attacks.
 For example, between early 2011 and July 2012, a natural gas pipeline connecting Egypt to Israel and Jordan was attacked 15 times.
 In 2019, a fuel pipeline north of Mexico City exploded after fuel thieves tapped into the line.
 At least sixty-six people were reported to have been killed.
 In war, pipelines are often the target of military attacks, as destruction of pipelines can seriously disrupt enemy logistics.
 On 26 September 2022, a series of explosions and subsequent major gas leaks occurred on the Nord Stream 1 and Nord Stream 2 pipelines that run to Europe from Russia under the Baltic Sea.
-The leaks are believed to have been caused by an act sabotage.
+The leaks are believed to have been caused by an act of sabotage.